 - Software is everywhere

-- Personal computers, mobile phones, in cars, ATMs, banks, planes, space shuttles, hospitals...
+- Personal computers, mobile phones, in cars, ATMs, banks, planes, pacemakers, hospitals...

 - Software has errors

 - Software systems are generally large, complex, and prone to errors...

 - And getting larger and more complex...

-- Multi-cores and many-cores
+- Heterogeneous hardware (multicore, GPUs)

 - ...and more error prone!